Temples in and around Tirunelveli

 - One of the 108 Divya desams and one of the Nava Thirupathis

-- This is the birth place of MaduraKavi Azhwar, the ardent devotee of Nammazhwar.
+- This is the birth place of MaduraKavi Azhwar, the deep disciple of Nammazhwar.

 - Gubera was restored with his Nava nidhis here and so, a visit to this temple will help one recover lost wealth